MLDMXM2017/ECOC-MDC/README.md

     this folder offers abouve functions and some extra functions: painting for experimental result.

 ## Others
-This repostory displays the whole work of ECOC_MDC algorithm i have worked for a two years, i hope to share my work by this platform.
-If you are interested this topic, welcome to interact me!
+This repostory displays the whole work of ECOC_MDC algorithm we have worked for a two years, we hope to share my work by this platform.
+If you are interested this topic, welcome to interact us!